akinsbo/exonet_wordpress/README.md

 Rather than use ec2.py, ec.ini to fetch the inventory dynamically, The inventory file is populated using a jq operation on the tfstate file

+## Note

+For easy management, all dynamically generated variables are generated in the role/common/tasks/set_vars directory.